Jumi525/safeplace/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+safe-place is a new digital life guide app that allow you to forsee your environment

+safe-place is the only app that gives visual real outline of your environment

+features to be included:

+- video survelliance
+- safe windows
+- Alerts
+- Home security

 ## Learn More

 To learn more about Next.js, take a look at the following resources: